Baelak/P1-Trivia/README.md

 * Use a CSS framework other than Bootstrap. - Bulma

-* Be deployed to GitHub Pages.
+* Be deployed to GitHub Pages. - Done

 * Be interactive (i.e., accept and respond to user input).